drkkbhu/EHDI-State-Level-Analysis/data/README.md

 study and are intended to facilitate reproduction of the reported analyses.

-For details regarding the statistical analyses, see the R scripts in the `R/` directory.
+For details regarding the statistical analyses, see the R scripts.